LED lights dampened stress during transition to the sea phase, stimulated appetite and improved feed factor during the winter season.

 The farms license is 3,000 tonnes and the company is planning to export 400,000 smolt.
 Last year’s 160,000 smolt were introduced.

 “We have used light before with good experiences but with technical problems.
 With new submarine LED lights it’s easier for us.
 We hang two lights a few meters deep in each cage.
-The light was turned on in November and off by spring day, so now it gets natural light,” said Lemarchand.
+The light was turned on in November and off in spring, so now it only gets natural light”, said Lemarchand.

 “We must be careful, but so far, the water quality is good, since the coastal flow is strong, but we are looking for solutions to safeguard the fish during summer,” explained Lemarchand.

-The lights the farmer has installed in the 12 cages are called Emerald crown 450 watts and come from Biomarine in Trondheim.
-The cages lie ten meters deep on 30 meters square steel springs.
+The lights the farmer have installed in the 12 cages are called Emerald crown 450 watts and come from Bio Marine in Trondheim.
+The 30 meters square steel cages are about ten meters deep.

 The fish receives an omega-enriched specialty feed produced in France on license from Biomar.
-Most of the fish goes to be smoke, under the company’s own Saumon De France brand.
+Most of the fish is smoked, under the company’s own Saumon De France brand.

 “Our goal is to deliver an exclusive product of clear origin, it is a French salmon that thrives on Norwegian LED lights,” said a smiling Alexis Lemarchand.